Life in the UK Test for Non-Native Speakers

 • Study consistently

-• Practice with questions
+• Practise with questions

 • Build confidence